 What’s a cruise without eating?
 At Great Stirrup Cay, you won’t go hungry.
 We’ve mentioned the food trucks.
-There are also hot dog carts around the island.
+There were also hot dog carts around the island when we visited.
 But the place that serves the most cruisers is the buffet.

 Starting at lunch, Norwegian puts on a spread with all sorts of tasty things to eat.
 The big draw is the jerk chicken.
 Starting about an hour before the buffet opens, you’ll see open grills where the staff cooks up the jerk chicken fresh.
 It smells amazing and tastes just as great.

 Don’t worry if you don’t want chicken, there’s something for everyone on the buffet, and it’s all free.

 Things to do on Great Stirrup Cay for a Charge